Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most

 A high heel-to-toe drop

 The ‘drop’ of a shoe is the difference between the forefoot and rearfoot midsole thickness.
 Now, this might be subjective, but in our view, a gradient between 8 mm and 10 mm works better for heel strikers.
 And why is that?

 A supportive rearfoot

 A beveled heel edge

 Also, this list only covers neutral daily trainers.
-By that definition, running shoes from the stability category are excluded – there will be a separate article on that.
+By that definition, running shoes from the stability category are excluded.

 1) Asics Gel-Cumulus 22

 If you were in the market to buy a pair of Asics Cumulus, should you get the 21 at a bargain or the brand-new Cumulus 22?
 If you’re not on a budget, may we suggest the 22?